ohbendy/Myanmar-font-resources/UTN11 addenda.md

 **Aiton & Phake**

+p49 It's a bit confusing to have Aiton and Phake presented in a Khamti style.

 p49 The consonant list is missing Sa ꩬ AA6C.

 p49 In the 'subjoined consonants' list, AA60 is a Shan letter which is not listed in the 'consonants' section.
 It was probably meant to be Ca ꩡ AA61.
 Stephen Morey also suggests Nga င 1004, Nya ၺ 107A, Na AA6B, Ma မ 1019, Sa ꩬ AA6C can be subjoined.